You are here

 An intern in OMS would be expected to dedicate up to 20 hours per week for a minimum of one semester.
 Interns would work closely with six portfolio teams (Diversity and Inclusion, Professional Development, Learning, Collections, Digital Technology, and Community) within OMS.
 The overall learning experience would include working on projects such as:

-- helping with conference presentations;
+- helping with presentations and convenings;

 We anticipate selecting up to 6 interns each semester.
 Solid writing skills and an interest in the arts and humanities are essential.
 Unfortunately, we are not able to pay our interns.
 We will cooperate in arrangements for graduate school credit.